Buy replacement wall plates for vintage Bryant or GE low voltage switches mounted in existing straps.

 Descriptions and Explanations of Low Voltage Wall Switch Plates

 Kyle Switch Plates is your best resource for buying low voltage switch plates online.
 We help you determine which ones are compatible with your current setup through detailed descriptions and comparison photos.
-In addition, all of our wall plates have UL approval, we offer the widest range of sizes and finishes at great prices, an even offer a volume discount when you buy 6 or more switchplates.
+In addition, all of our wall plates are made in USA plus we offer the widest range of sizes and finishes at great prices.

 Dimensions: This was the first style of low voltage switchplates and devices to come onto the market in the late 1950's and were produced into the 1960's.
 Choose this series of wall plate if you have the original style GE mini-rocker type electrical devices mounted into a strap or yoke and are only needing to replace the plate itself.
 (Original style GE straps and devices are no longer manufactured.
 To see an example, click on any of the wallplates listed above to find a comparison photo.)
 Old style low volt wall plate holes are 1.093" W x .656" H. Holes are 2.0" apart center to center on the the two opening plates and 1.0" apart on the three opening switch plates.